davidrhoden/whatsgoingon/posts/fix-formspree-form-on-ao-home-aug-23-2022.md

 date: 2022-08-23T15:50:46.585Z
 author: Agencies Online
 summary: >-
   Does Val already have a Formspree account?
-Oha, apparently the plan was to switch to Formsite.
+Oh, apparently the plan was to switch to Formsite.

-  Find out if VJ wants to be the acount holder.
+  Find out if VJ wants to be the account holder.
 tags:
   - Agencies Online
 ---